Unacademy Online Education Platform Data breach - 22 million user records Exposed on Dark Web

 India’s largest e-learning platform Unacademy has suffered a data breach after a hacker gained access to their database and started selling the account information for close to 22 million users.
 Which is based in Bangalore, is reported to be hacked.
 Hackers gained access to Unacademy’s and to steal more than 22 million users’ data.

 Following the covid-19 outbreak, Unacademy had opened its platform to educational institutions free of the cost allowing them to conduct live classes through it.
 The company’s investors include Facebook, Sequoia India, SAIF Partners, and Blume Ventures.

 Online learning platform Unacademy has suffered a data breach after a hacker gained access to their database and started selling the account information for close to 22 million users.

 Unacademy is one of India’s largest online learning platforms boasting 14K teachers, over a million video lessons, and over 20 million registered users (learners).
 After recently raising $110 million in funding from General Atlantic, Sequoia and Facebook, Unacademy has a valuation of over $500 million.

-With around $200 million of funding amount, Unacademy which is India’s largest education platform based in Bangalore is changing the way to learn.
-In a span of 6 months, over 300,000 students have benefited from over 2,400 online lessons and specialized courses on cracking various competitive examinations, on our platform.
+With around $200 million of funding amount, Unacademy, India’s largest education platform based in Bangalore, is changing the way to learn.
+In 6 months, over 300,000 students have benefited from over 2,400 online lessons and specialized courses on cracking various competitive examinations on our platform.

 They have onboard some of the top educators in the country.
-They originally started as a YouTube channel in 2010 by Gaurav Munjal.
-As a company, it was founded by Roman Saini, Gaurav Munjal, Hemesh Singh in 2015, and is headquartered in Bangalore.
+It originally started as a YouTube channel in 2010 by Gaurav Munjal.
+It was founded by Roman Saini, Gaurav Munjal, Hemesh Singh in 2015 and is headquartered in Bangalore.